 I stumbled upon Coffee Amos while walking down Jalan Sultan, looking for a cafe to relax and get away from the overcrowded Jalan Petaling, the busiest street in Kuala Lumpur's Chinatown.
-Without looking further, I walked in — I mean, walked "up" as the cafe is on the second level.
+Without looking further, I walked in — I mean, walked "up" as the cafe was on the second level.

-The simple signboard on the ground floor of the cafe gives an impression that it might be another plain-decor cafe, but I am not one who judge a cafe based on simple things like this.
+The simple signboard on the ground floor of the cafe gave an impression that it might be another plain-decor cafe, but I was not one who judge a cafe based on simple things like this.
 I decide if I like a cafe by spending some time in one and enjoy the coffee and atmosphere.
 If I like the cafe a lot, it will be featured in my travel blog.

-At the bar counter, I asked for something special and was recommended one of the cafe's signature coffee called "Ocean 11", which was fine with me as I prefer hot coffee.
+At the bar counter, I asked for something special and was recommended one of the cafe's signature coffee called "Ocean 11", which was fine with me as I preferred hot coffee.
 The other signature coffees are "Rose Garden" and "Sweet 16".
 I also ordered a passion fruit cheesecake to go along.